A Conversation with Laia Abril

 It was in the middle of this New York experience that I returned to Europe and moved to Italy since I received a scholarship from FABRICA – Benetton’s artists’ residence and communication center.
 There, I started to develop my long-term project On Eating Disorders in parallel with working at COLORS magazine as photographer and photo editor for almost five years.
 It was also there where I met Ramon Pez – former art director of the magazine, starting our creative book-making team.

-JC: How would you talk about your general, larger interest as far as your work is concerned?
+JC: How would you talk about your general, larger interest as far as your work is concerned

 LA: Throughout my projects I focus on telling the most uncomfortable, hidden, stigmatized, and misunderstood stories.
 I often find myself trying to photograph invisible issues, aspects recurrently connected to mental states, mental illness, prejudices, and taboos.
 The topics I work on are generally close to my personal experience, since I always thought that it would be easier for me to connect with them and, in turn, be able to translate them for an audience.